 - Patients who take the three-drug regimen for less than one year with negative cultures are more likely to develop another infection or have a relapse.

-- Patients whose MAC doesn’t’ clear up after the three-drug therapy are usually required to take additional injectable medicines, which may help.
+- Patients whose MAC does not clear after the three-drug therapy are usually required to take additional injectable medicines, which may help.

 - Monthly laboratory tests to check kidneys and liver along with a complete blood count (CBC) are necessary while you are taking the medicines.